This post may contain affiliate links. Please read our disclosure policy.

 These photos and instructions are here to help you visualize how to make this single serve cioppino recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Sauté the Aromatics: In a 2-quart saucepan over medium-high heat, heat the olive oil.
-Add the onions and cook for 2 minutes, stirring often, until softened.
-Stir in the garlic and cook for 1 more minute.
+1. Sauté Aromatics: In a 2-quart saucepan, heat olive oil over medium-high heat.
+Add onion and cook for 2 minutes, stirring often.
+Stir in garlic and cook 1 minute more.

-2. Add Seasonings: Stir in the tomatoes, Italian seasoning, and paprika.
+2. Add Seasonings: Stir in tomatoes, Italian seasoning, and paprika.
 Cook for 1 minute, stirring constantly.

-3. Simmer the Broth: Pour in the water and bring to a simmer.
-Reduce the heat to low and let it simmer for 5 minutes.
+3. Simmer Broth: Add water (or broth) and bring to a simmer.
+Reduce heat to low and cook for 5 minutes.

-4. Cook the Seafood: Add the cod and shrimp, then return to a simmer.
-Cook for about 3 minutes, or until the seafood is fully cooked.
+4. Cook Seafood: Add cod and shrimp.
+Return to a simmer and cook about 3 minutes, until seafood is cooked through.

 four pictures showing how to make cioppino with onions, tomatoes, broth and seafood.

-1. Season and Serve: Season with salt and black pepper to taste.
+1. Season and Serve: Taste and season with salt and black pepper.

 a blue bowl filled with fish stew on a silver tray next to tomatoes, garlic cloves, and an onion.